Susan Burton

-Susan Burton is an activist based in Los Angeles, United States who works with formerly incarcerated people and founded the nonprofit organization, A New Way of Life.
+Susan Burton is an American activist, author and founder based in Los Angeles, United States.
+In 1998, she founded of A New Way of Life Re-Entry Project, a nonprofit organization that supports formerly incarcerated people transition back to society.
 She was named a CNN Hero in 2010 and a Purpose Prize winner in 2012.

-Life
+Burton's advocacy work focuses on Criminal Justice Reform.

+Early life

 Burton was born and raised in housing projects in East Los Angeles.
 Her upbringing was full of turmoil, and she struggled constantly.
-Her five-year-old son, Marque Hamilton, was accidentally hit and killed by a police cruiser in 1982.
-Consumed with grief and heartbreak, and without any access to therapy, Burton turned to alcohol and drugs.
+In 1982, her five-year-old son, Marque Hamilton, was accidentally hit and killed by a police cruiser.
+The loss lead to Burton's substance abuse.
 She became addicted to crack cocaine while living in Watts, Los Angeles.

+Incarceration

 She eventually was arrested and jailed for crack cocaine.
 She went in and out of prison six times during the 1980s and the 1990s, each time she was released with limited money, no ID, and no social security card.
 She was trapped in a vicious cycle, where she could not find a job, did not have housing, and would eventually get caught and placed back in prison again.
 Upon her last release, a prison guard told her that he would see her in prison again soon.
 Determined to prove him wrong, Burton tried to find a drug treatment facility that was away from her home neighborhood, where it would be too easy to fall back into her old patterns of addiction.
 It was hard to find a rehabilitation center that she could afford, and finally she found the CLARE Foundation in Santa Monica.
 She stopped doing drugs in 1997, because of the help she received from the CLARE Foundation.
 While receiving treatment, it dawned on Burton that there were not facilities like this where she lived, and she began helping other women in similar situations.